-The best thing about iMovie (besides it being pre-loaded onto your Mac computer already) is that it has a simple interface, has plenty of audio editing tools, but provides professional-quality themes, trailers and video effects that don’t come off as amateur unless you know enough to know where they come from.
+The best thing about iMovie (besides it being pre-loaded onto your Mac computer already) is that it has a simple interface, has plenty of audio editing tools, and provides professional-quality themes, trailers, and video effects that don’t come off as amateur unless you know enough to know where they come from.
 Plus, video encoding is very fast since the program has been built into the Mac computer as a core product.

 As I mentioned above, iMovie works with a simple drag and drop system, where you can drag audio, video, and image files from your desktop directly onto the iMovie project timeline.
 If you are an app developer, I also read that you can create previews for an app you’ve created in iMovie, but I don’t know exactly how to do that.

-Bottom line, you should use this if: You are a first-time video creator enlisted to help out on a video project, or an experienced video editor who needs a quick program for a simple project and have only a short period of time to put something together with nothing but a freshly bought Macbook and the source video footage.
+Bottom line, you should use this if you are a first-time video creator enlisted to help out on a video project, or an experienced video editor who needs a quick program for a simple project and have only a short period of time to put something together with nothing but a freshly bought Macbook and the source video footage.

 Online Video Editing Options

 Let’s say you’ve tried all of the above options, and none of them seem to work for you.
 There are also web-based video editing options available to you.

 I’ll go over just a handful of them so you know your options, but we may come back and revisit some of these options in another article down the line.

 If you didn’t know it already, you can use YouTube to edit your videos online.
 There’s an option called the Video Editor on YouTube that you can get to by logging into your YouTube Studio account, uploading your footage, and clicking on the Editor option after selecting your footage from the Uploads section.